Negative experiences feel less painful overall when they’re bundled together

 Package the pain.

-Releasing a whole bunch of bad news in one go is better than drip-feeding it across successive days.
 Similarly, having four fillings in one go is preferable to spreading them out one a week for a month.
-Less painful overall with fewer periods of worry.
-How you Frame pain matters too.
-Emphasize the short, one-off nature of the discomfort, the Fresh Start and comforting Certainty it will provide.
+It's less painful overall with fewer periods of worry.

 Consolidate smaller losses into bigger gains.

-Even small bits of bad news can trigger overweighted negativity.
 Consider bundling them as part of larger, positive announcements to reduce the pain felt.

 Split off small gains from bigger losses.

 What small victories can you hold back and share separately after a big bit of bad news?
-What small feature can you release separately from a significant security update?

 Negative experiences feel less painful overall when they’re bundled together